People's Crusade: Massacre of Jews in Central Europe

 In the late spring and summer of 1096, crusaders destroyed most of the Jewish communities along the Rhine in a series of unprecedentedly large pogroms in France and Germany in which thousands of Jews were massacred, driven to suicide, or forced to convert to Christianity.
 Twelve Jews were murdered in Speyer, where the Bishop saved the rest of the Jews, but in the Worms massacre some 800 were murdered.
 In Mainz, over 1,000 Jews were murdered, as well as more in Trier, Metz, Cologne, and elsewhere.
 Others were subjected to forced baptism and conversion.
 The preacher Folkmar and Emicho of Flonheim were the main inciters and leaders of the massacre.
 The major chroniclers of the 1096 killings are Solomon bar Simson and Albert of Aachen.
+In Prague, the army of Volkmar slaughtered the city's Jewish citizens and were subsequently defeated by the Kingdom of Hungary for their violence.

 Estimates of the number of Jewish men, women, and children murdered or driven to suicide by crusaders vary, ranging from 2,000 to 12,000.
 Norman Cohn puts the number at between 4,000 and 8,000 from May to June 1096.
 Gedaliah ibn Yahya estimated that some 5,000 Jews were killed from April to June 1096.
 Edward H. Flannery's estimate is that 10,000 were murdered over the longer January-to-July period, "probably one-fourth to one-third of the Jewish population of Germany and Northern France at that time."
 The clergy and nobility of Europe condemned the killing of Jews, and forbade it on subsequent crusades.